 Since the Maltese government very rarely issues debt instruments, it isn’t worth the cost for a bank to set up a specialist Treasury division.
 The Central Bank of Malta, therefore, acts as an agent on behalf of the government of Malta and transmits its securities directly to the open market.

 The government of Malta needs short-term financing to bridge the irregular pace of its income.
 Although the government is currently paying down its debt, it does occasionally need to refinance maturing debt instruments.

 - Long-term financing

 The government issues Treasury bills to cover short-term debt needs.
 These devices do not pay interest, but are sold at a discount and redeemed at full face value.

 - You could wrap $1 bills around the Earth 32 times with the debt amount.

-- If you lay $1 bills on top of each other they would make a pile 901 km, or 560 miles high.
+- If you lay $1 bills on top of each other they would make a pile 912 km, or 566 miles high.

 - That's equivalent to 0.00 trips to the Moon.

 Start your research with reviews of these regulated brokers available in .

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage. <b>Between 53.00%-89.00% of retail investor accounts lose money when trading CFDs.</b> You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.